 Those are just the events we know about, thanks to media reports and federal filings.
 The Trump Organization has said little on the subject.

-It announced that it reaped about $151,000 in “foreign profits” in 2017 and donated the same amount to the U.S. Treasury.
-But the company gave no details about who those foreign customers were or how much in total they paid.
-The Trump Organization says it plans to make a similar donation this year but has not shared further details.
+It announced that it reaped about $191,538 in “foreign profits” in 2018 and donated the same amount to the U.S. Treasury.
+That was up slightly from the $151,000 in profit from foreign-government customers that the company reported from 2017.
+But, in both years, the company gave no details about who those foreign customers were or how much in total they paid.

-QUESTION 4: What did we learn in 2018 about how Trump ran his businesses before he ran for president?
+QUESTION 4: What have we learned now about how Trump ran his businesses before he ran for president?

 ANSWER: Quite a bit, actually.

-For one thing, we learned that in the nine years before he began his presidential run, Trump made a significant, and unusual, switch in the way he paid for real estate.
+For one thing, we’ve learned that in the nine years before he began his presidential run, Trump made a significant and unusual switch in the way he paid for real estate.

 From the New York Times, we learned that Trump’s father, Queens real estate developer Fred Trump, used what the Times called “suspect tax schemes” to funnel $413 million to his son.
-The Times said that for much of his life, Donald Trump’s career had been quietly bankrolled by his father, whose money helped his son out of financial jams.
-This runs counter to much of what Trump has said about his career, particularly his assertion that his father provided him with very little help.
+The Times said that for much of his life, Donald Trump’s career had been bankrolled by his father, whose money helped his son out of financial jams.
+The Times also reported that Trump had claimed more than $1 billion in losses on his tax returns between 1985 and 1994 — more losses than nearly any other American in that period.
+Those revelations run counter to much of what Trump has said about his career, particularly his assertion that he succeeded on his own, with very little help from his father.

 And from Michael Cohen — the longtime Trump “fixer” who pleaded guilty to federal charges in 2018 — we learned that Trump’s efforts to build a Trump Tower Moscow had lasted far longer than he and Trump had acknowledged.
 Even while Trump was running for president in 2016 and praising Russian President Vladimir Putin along the way, Cohen said, he was asking the Kremlin for help in making the deal happen.